1996 Timika shooting: Aftermath

 Sanurip was sentenced to death by a military tribunal in Jayapura on 23 April 1997.
 After the decision was made public, Amnesty International uttered concerns, because the court had rejected evidence regarding Sanurip's mental health.

 The Military High Court in Surabaya dismissed his appeal on 18 June 1997, and also discharged him from the Indonesian Armed Forces and ordered him to pay a nominal court fee, whereupon he lodged an appeal to the Indonesian Supreme Court.

 He later died in a hospital.

-A military tribunal has sentenced to death a soldier who went on a shooting rampage in which he killed 16 people in Irian Jaya last year.